-Yemen is highly dependent on its hydrocarbons sector, which in 2010-2012 accounted for almost two thirds of government revenues and 90% of total export revenues according to the International Monetary Fund (IMF).
-Due to natural decline and frequent attacks on its oil infrastructure however, oil production in Yemen continues to shrink rapidly.
+Before the current conflict Yemen was highly dependent on its hydrocarbons sector, which in 2010-2012 accounted for almost two thirds of government revenues and 90% of total export revenues according to the International Monetary Fund (IMF).
+Due to natural decline and frequent attacks on its oil infrastructure however, oil production in Yemen has shrunk rapidly.
 At an estimated 100,000 barrels a day, production in March 2014 was comparable to production levels in the early 1980s.

-Liquefied Natural Gas (LNG) production has been increasing since its first shipment to South Korea in November 2009, but not enough to compensate for the fall in oil production.
+Liquefied Natural Gas (LNG) production had been increasing since the country's first shipment to South Korea in November 2009, but not enough to compensate for the fall in oil production.
 Like its oil infrastructure, Yemen's natural gas infrastructure is also the target of persistent attacks.

 The EITI Board decided to suspend Yemen on 26 February 2015 due to political instability.